Florida Atlantic vs. Illinois College Basketball BetMGM Promo Codes, Predictions & Picks - December 5

 Florida Atlantic vs. Illinois BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 5

-Tuesday's game between the No. 11 Florida Atlantic Owls (7-1) and No. 20 Illinois Fighting Illini (6-1) squaring off at Madison Square Garden has a projected final score of 73-72 (according to our computer prediction) in favor of Florida Atlantic, so expect a tight matchup.
-The game will tip off at 6:30 PM ET on December 5.
+Tuesday's game between the No. 11 Florida Atlantic Owls (7-1) and No. 20 Illinois Fighting Illini (6-1) going head to head at Madison Square Garden has a projected final score of 73-72 (based on our computer prediction) in favor of Florida Atlantic, so it should be a competitive matchup.
+The game will start at 6:30 PM ET on December 5.

-According to our computer prediction, Illinois is a good bet to cover the point spread, which currently sits at 2.5.
-The two teams are projected to fall short of the 146.5 over/under.
+According to our computer prediction, Illinois projects to cover the 2.5-point spread in its matchup versus Florida Atlantic.
+The over/under is currently listed at 146.5, and the two sides are projected to fall short of that total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!